dask/dask/docs/source/dataframe-design.rst

 Internal Design
 ===============

-Dask dataframes coordinate many Pandas arrays arranged along an index.
+Dask dataframes coordinate many Pandas DataFrames/Series arranged along an index.
 We define a ``dask.dataframe`` object with the following components:

 - A dask graph with a special set of keys designating partitions, such as ``('x', 0), ('x', 1), ...``.